The Best DNA Test Kit Roundup for 2023

 AncestryDNA is widely considered the most accurate service on the market.
 The company promises DNA test results that are 99% accurate.

-Even the best DNA test kit can be wrong.
-This is usually due to human error or if the sample gets contaminated, but these situations are extremely rare.
+Yes, even the best DNA test kit can be wrong.
+This is usually due to human error or sample contamination, but these situations are extremely rare.